Railway flora

 Dryopteris filix-mas Common male fern

-This fern is found throughout northern temperate areas in Eurasia and North America.
+This well-known fern is found throughout northern temperate areas in Eurasia and North America.
 Various forms are cultivated as ornamentals.

 Greek scholar Theophrastos (c.
 371-287 B.C.) and Greek physician, pharmacologist, and botanist Pedanius Dioscorides (died 90 A.D.), who was the author of De Materia Medica, five volumes dealing with herbal medicine, both maintained that the rhizome of common male fern would expel intestinal worms.
 English herbalist John Gerard (c.
 1545-1612) writes: “The roots of the male fern, being taken in the weight of half an ounce, driveth forth long flat worms, as Dioscorides writeth, being drunke in mede or honied water, and more effectually if it be given with two scruples, or two third parts of a dram of scammonie, or of black hellebore: they that will use it, must first eat garlicke.”